Knowledge Center

 If you decide you need stand-alone coverage, then you still have decisions to make.
 Malpractice coverage comes in a few different forms.
 How each one will apply to your liabilities will vary.
 In the broadest sense, you have the choice between two types of coverage.

-- Occurrence policies cover incidents as long as they occurred while the policy existed.
-So, no matter when a claim occurs, the policy can still cover the nurse, even if it has expired.
+Occurrence policies cover incidents as long as they occurred while the policy existed.
+So, no matter when a claim is filed, the policy may still cover the nurse if it was active at the time of the incident, even if the policy has since expired.
 So, if someone makes a claim in 2018 for something that happened in 2015, an occurrence policy can help as long as it was active in 2015.

-- Claims-made policies are a bit different.
-They will only cover claims made during the term for accidents that happened during the term.
+Claims-made policies are a bit different.
+They'll only cover claims made during the term for accidents that happened during the term.
 Let's say you have coverage from 2016 to 2020.
-Someone files a claim in 2019 for an accident occurring in 2018.
-You will have coverage under the 2016-2020 policy.
+Someone files a claim in 2019 for an accident that occurred in 2018.
+You still have coverage under the 2016 - 2020 policy.

 Work alongside your practice management and a malpractice insurance agent to determine the right coverage for you.
-You might be able to feel much more secure in your position by knowing you have coverage.
+You may feel much more secure in your position by knowing you have coverage.

 Contact us for more information on available coverage options.